The Remote Meeting Paradox: More Talk, Less Connection

 Remote work has amplified a paradox.
 We’re talking more than ever, yet many people feel increasingly unheard.

-The good news: most of this is designable.
-You can build a remote culture that makes listening the norm rather than a lucky accident.
+Most of this chaos is fixable.
+You can actually design a remote culture where listening isn’t just a happy accident.

 If You’re Leading the Room: Design for Listening, Not Just Speaking